Guess blog post written by my husband & bestest traveling companion in the world.

-This is how the conversation went at the table next to me:
+This is how the conversation went at a nearby table recently:

 Man: “In Spanish, it wouldn’t be appropriate for you to say, ‘Yo soy Americano,’ because it doesn’t apply to just the United States.
 It is better to say, ‘Yo soy Estado Unidense.’”

 Woman: “In America, I say, ‘I am American,’ so why can’t I say, ‘Yo soy americano?’”

 Man: “That sentence doesn’t mean the same in Spanish as it does in English.
 What you are saying applies to all of the Americas, from Canada to Argentina.”